fmalina/revisions-blocl/help/idealtenant.md

 5. Reading tenant adverts
 -------------------------
-Don’t just let the tenants come to you, [search](/search) through our database of tenant adverts, make sure you read the adverts carefully spotting the one you really like.
+Don't just let the tenants come to you, [search](/rooms/search) through our database of tenant adverts, make sure you read the adverts carefully spotting the one you really like.

 6. Save your favourite tenant adverts
 -------------------------------------
-Remember to save your favourite advert so you don’t have to go trawling right down the list again.
+Remember to save your favourite advert so you don't have to go trawling right down the list again.

 7. Contact by phone or email